 For example, one of the popular ETFs listed in the London Stock Exchange (LSE) is the one that tracks the US – the Vanguard ETF (VUSA).

 Specifically, the £24 billion fund tracks the S&P 500 Index and is priced in Sterling.
 Since it is listed in the LSE, it is available to most investors in their normal ISA accounts.
 Thus you can buy and sell it like a local stock – but capturing the extensive upside of the US market (see below).
 Isn’t this wonderful?

-How to Invest in US Stocks and Markets
+US Stocks and Markets

 United States has the biggest stock market in the world.
 This is natural because its economy is the largest and most dynamic, augmented with deep capital markets driven by Wall Street.
 Most US companies are either listed in the New York Stock Exchange or the Nasdaq.
 The latter typically includes technology, bio-tech and fast-growing companies such as Facebook (FB) or Tesla (TSLA).